gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Anywhere there's stonework," Donaien said, before the bosun could reply.
 He spat off the side of the road.
 "That's the law, not that it counts for much these days.
 One of them owns a whole house now in Forecastle.
-Captain pretends not to see, but---"
+Captain pretends not to see, but—"

 "What the captain sees and doesn't see isn't for you or me to have words about," the bosun said sharply.
 "I'll gnaw on Vaszlav's ear the